scraptechguy/ShutDown/README.md

-Shutting down a computer using this code is absolutely breathtaking.
+### Shutting down a computer using this code is absolutely breathtaking and exceptional